openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - Requested Presentation Definition does not conform to the DIF PEv2 specification [@!DIF.PresentationExchange].
 - The Wallet does not support the `client_id_scheme` value passed in the Authorization Request.
 - The Client Identifier passed in the request did not belong to the Client Identifier scheme indicated in the Authorization Request, or requirements of a certain scheme was violated, for example an unsigned request was sent with Client Identifier scheme `entity_id`.
-- A request contained more than one of the following: `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.

 `invalid_client`: